rxdock/rxdock/docs/reference-guide/scoring-functions.rst

 recalibrated the weights against the same training set of experimental solvation free energies in water (395 molecules).
 The total number of atom types (50, including 6 specifically for ionic groups and metals) is slightly lower than in original work (54).
-Our atom types reflect the fact that rDock uses implicit non-polar hydrogens.
+Our atom types reflect the fact that |Dock| uses implicit non-polar hydrogens.
 The majority of types are a combination of hybridisation state and the number of implicit or explicit hydrogens.
 All solvation parameters are listed in :ref:`Appendix section <user-guide-appendix>` (:numref:`Table %s